 Liege Wallonia, Belgium Travel Guide

 Summer (June-August): Liège enjoys its warmest period, with average temperatures between 12°C and 23°C (54°F to 73°F).
-This is usually the driest season, though rain can occur at any time.
+This is generally the driest season, though rain can occur at any time.
 Extended daylight make for extended sightseeing opportunities.
 July and August are typically the hottest months.

 Summer thunderstorms, while infrequent, can be intense but usually pass quickly.
 Always check the local weather forecast daily to map out your activities.